Lanškroun: Economy

 Lanškroun is an industrial town.
 The most important sectors are the electronics industry, engineering and paper industry.
 The largest employers are Kyocera AVX Component and Schott CR (both manufacturers of electronic components), and Schaeffler Production CZ (manufacturer of rolling element bearings).

 Transport

-The I/43 road from Brno and Svitavy to the Czech-Polish border in Králíky passes through the town.
+The I/43 road from Brno and Svitavy to the Czech-Polish border in Králíky runs through the town.

 Lanškroun is the terminus and start of the railway line heading from/to Česká Třebová.